Time to remove the shrink-to-fit=no band aid?

 Back in 2015, iOS 9 was released and with it Apple changed how Safari handled the initial viewport zoom on page load.

 If you are unfamiliar with the change, Ire Aderinokun wrote all about it.
 But to summarize:

 - Apple changed something, as they are ought to do.

 - People were dismayed because websites didn’t render as expected (content that would have overflowed horizontally instead caused the screen to shrink).

 - People realized they could fix this issue by adding

 shrink-to-fit=noto their viewport meta tag.
-General applause ensued.
+Applause.